John Carmichael (Kansas politician): Career

-Carmichael practices law in Wichita, a city in Southcentral Kansas.
+Carmichael practices law in Wichita, Kansas.
 He has held a number of civic positions including serving as the former chair of the Kansas Commission on Peace Officer Standards and Training, the former State Secretary, Kansas Democratic Party, the former chair of the Kansas Fourth Congressional District Democrats, the former chair of the Kansas Human Rights Commission.[1]
 In 2006 he was the founder of the Sedgwick County Voter Protection Poll Monitoring Program.
 He is an adjunct member of the faculty of Wichita State University.

 Tenure

 When the Republican supermajority houses of the legislature passed a billion dollar tax exemption for an unnamed corporation in an unrevealed industry, Carmichael's facetious comment was that for all the legislature and public knew, the state might be subsidizing "a pornographic film production studio" and roles for adult-film actors and camera crews.
 He continued.
 "The problem is, you don't know what kind of business you are betting your constituents' tax dollars and futures on."